lbnl-science-it/scienceit-docs/docs/cloud/aws.md

 This document outlines the process for LBNL users to request and access an Amazon Web Services (AWS) account.

+!!! note "**Important**"

-**Important:** LBNL users cannot self-register AWS accounts using their LBL identity.
+    LBNL users cannot self-register AWS accounts using their LBL identity.
 All AWS account requests must be submitted through the Science IT cloud team.

 ## Prerequisites
 * You must be a LBNL staff member to get a LBNL AWS account.
 Interns and external collaborators are not eligible for an AWS account through LBNL, however a LBNL staff member can be the point of contact and can provide access to an AWS account through IAM logins to interns and external collaborators